samuveljohns/react-flux-redux/README.md

-# Flux Only POC
+# Flux to Redux POC

 ## Introduction

-Flux Only Application
+Migrating Simple TODO from Flux to Redux without removing the flux completely

 End with an example of getting some data out of the system or using it for a little demo